 Message Name Description BER Bit Error Rate The Total System Error Count (TSEC) has exceeded the user-selected threshold.
+CHREV-SP n Channels Reversed The Loop 1 and Loop 2 pairs are reversed at the HDU or HRU input ports.
 LOSW Loss of Sync Word One of the HDSL loops has lost synchronization.
-LLOS Local Loss of Signal No signal from HLU-231 List 8A local T1 input.
-MAL1 or MAL2 Margin Alarm 1 or Margin Alarm 2 The margin on the HDSL Loop 1 or Loop 2 has dropped below the threshold (1 to 15 dB) set by the user.
+LLOS Local Loss of Signal Indicates that no signal is detected at the DSX-1 input to the HLU-231.
+MAL1 or MAL2 Margin Alarm 1 or 2 The margin on the HDSL Loop 1 (or Loop 2) has dropped below the threshold (1 to 15 dB) set by the user.
 Setting the threshold to zero inhibits the margin alarm.
 NONE No Alarm No alarm is indicated.
 RAIS or LAIS Remote (or Local) Alarm Indicating Signal Indicates an AIS pattern of all ones is being transmitted from the remote (or local) T1 output port.
-RLOS Remote Loss of Signal Indicates that no signal is detected at the DS-1 input to the HRU.
+RLOS Remote Loss of Signal Indicates that no signal is detected at the DS1 input to the HRU.